Civil conscription: Switzerland

-In the canton of Fribourg, in some municipalities a compulsory community service is in force, such as the municipalities of Châtillon or Auboranges.
+In the canton of Fribourg, in some municipalities a compulsory community service is in force, such as the municipalities of Châtillon or Auboranges (until 2025).
 Depending on the municipal regulations, either homeowners or the entire adult population are obliged to work a few days a year for the municipality.
 Those corvées communales are services to reduce municipal taxes, that obliges community citizens to do certain physical work.
 Anyone who does not participate must pay an additional fee.